Kris Bright: Career

 After a season full of goals again in Norway, Bright had done enough to sign a 1 1/2-year contract with Greek Super League side Panserraikos F.C., he was given the number 32 shirt.
 He left the Club in July 2009 by mutual consent with a year remaining on his contract due to unpaid wages, and joined English League Two side Shrewsbury Town on 3 August 2009.

 In November 2009, Bright scored the winner in a 2–1 win over AFC Telford United in the Shropshire Senior Cup final.
 He scored his first Football League goal against Lincoln City, then scored another on the final day of the season against Port Vale.
 He made a total of 26 league appearances in the 2009–10 season, including 22 from the bench, scoring three goals.

 After interest from Hungary earlier in the year, and with a new manager arriving at Shrewsbury Town, Bright then found himself signing a 2 1/2-year deal with former Hungarian giants Honved Budapest on a free transfer.
 Unfortunately at the end of the first season at the club, and with the club having huge financial difficulties and unable to pay full wages, Bright was to find a new club.

 On 3 October 2011 Bright joined Maltese club Balzan Youths on a short-term deal.
-Bright linked up Balzan until December before he made the move to Bryne FK in Norway in January.
+Bright linked up with Balzan until December before he made the move to Bryne FK in Norway in January.
 Bright accepted the offer of joining Balzan so that he could maintain his match fitness prior to the move to Bryne.
 The move was a success helping the recently promoted side to a top six finish scoring five crucial goals in 10 starts for the club.
 The 25-year-old had agreed a pre-contract with Bryne and joined up on 1 January 2012.

 After half a season in Bryne, Bright then found himself playing in an unaccustomed midfield role.
 With the team struggling in the league, limited opportunities as a striker, and offers from other teams, Bright signed a short-term deal on 2 August with FC Haka in the Finland Premier League.
 Bright cited his reasons for leaving were "to get regular playing time as a striker to score goals".
-In March 2013 Bright signed a deal with IFK Mariehamn in the Finland Premier League for the whole season 2013.
+In March 2013 Bright signed a deal with IFK Mariehamn in the Finland Premier League for the whole season of 2013.

 On 8 March 2014, it was announced Bright had signed for Lincoln City for the rest of the season.

-On 10 November 2014, he signed for newly formed club Bharat FC of I-League.
+On 10 November 2014, he signed for the newly formed club Bharat FC of the I-League.
 On 27 January 2015, he scored the first goal for his club, netting a 14th-minute goal against Royal Wahingdoh.

 On 10 July 2015, he signed for Bidvest Wits of the ABSA Premiership in South Africa.
 He scored and bagged an assist on debut for Bidvest Wits.